Zerobeings/learn/README.md

 > Filetypes currently supported are as follows: .png, .svg, .jpg, .jpeg, .gif, .wav, .mp3, .ogg, .mp4, .webm, .doc, .docx, .pdf, and .txt.

-After clicking on the preferred market (goerli or mainnet) the market view will display the following.
-The market is automatically rendered with the Zero Beings NFT collection.
+After clicking on the preferred market (sepolia, goerli, or mainnet) the market view will display the following.
+The mainnet market is automatically rendered with the Zero Beings NFT collection.

 > [factoria](https://docs.factoria.app/#/),  created by [skogard](https://twitter.com/skogard), is a simple cost effective tool to launch your NFT collection.